 It has been used in Ayurveda for around 6000 thousands of years and is known as a Rasayana, which is a tonic that promotes physical and mental health.
 It is typically found in the form of a churna, a fine powder which is often mixed with ghee, honey or water.

-The root is known as an adaptogen, which is herb, compound or substance that when administered, causes homeostasis, or the stabilisation of the body’s physiological processes.
+The root is known as an adaptogen, which is a herb, compound or substance that when administered, causes homeostasis, or the stabilisation of the body’s physiological processes.
 It is also one of the most researched adaptogenic herbs.

 Among the benefits of taking this herb is improved memory, improved sexual and reproductive health, improved resilience to stress and improved immunity to disease.
 It is also a powerful antioxidant that protects against cellular damage by free radicals.